danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 by RIOT.
 Moreover, RIOT is Free Software [2], which means users are free to use it as they wish without lock-in.

-The choice of the hardware and standards RIOT supports should depend only on how well they support the use cases.
-Any allegiance that modules may have should be kept to themselves.

 ## Modularity

-RIOT decomposes into small modules.
-Being modular lets RIOT address many different memory, functionality, and performance demands.
+RIOT decomposes into fine-grained modules.
+This level of modularity lets RIOT address many different memory, functionality, and performance demands.
 It also helps development efforts to scale in a widely distributed community.

 Modules should be abstracted from one another as cleanly as possible.
 It should be easy for users to manage or exploit this modularity, for example through configuration methods, easy integration of third-party source code, or different levels of modularity.
-The granularity of modules should be stable and similar across different types of module.
+The granularity of sub-modules for a module should be chosen pragmatically, taking the type, context, and impact of the module into account.
 Users shouldn't want to split modules, but they shouldn't be unnecessarily fine-grained either.

 ## Cross-hardware portability